wasikuss/portal2vr/README.md

    ``` -insecure -window -novid +mat_motion_blur_percent_of_screen_max 0 +mat_queue_mode 0 +mat_vsync 0 +mat_antialias 0 +mat_grain_scale_override 0 -width 1280 -height 720 ```

 3. At the menu, feel free to change [these video settings](https://i.imgur.com/yYQMXs6.jpg).
-4. Load into a campaign.
+4. Load into a chapter.
 5. To recenter the camera height, press down on the left stick.
 To see the HUD, aim the controller up or down.

 ## Troubleshooting